-Please note: a DBS check is done in order to work with a specific group - this could be children only, adults only or children and adults.
-If a check has been done for someone to work with one specific group and they later begin working with a different group, another check will need to be done.
-This will also be the case if someone starts doing regulated activity when they have previously been doing non- regulated activity.
+Please note that a check is done in order to work with a specific group - this could be children only, adults only or children and adults.
+If a check has been done in order for someone to work with one group and they later begin working with a different group, another check will need to be done.
+This will also be the case if someone begins doing regulated activity when they have previously been doing non-regulated activity.